smithery-ai/.github/profile/README.md

-Smithery is a registry of [Model Context Protocols](https://modelcontextprotocol.io/), designed to help developers find the right tools to build their AI agentic applications.
+Smithery is a platform to help developers find and ship language model extensions compatible with the [Model Context Protocol Specification](https://modelcontextprotocol.io/).
+Our mission is to make language models extensions accessible and accelerate the development of agentic AI.

 Smithery addresses this challenge by providing:

-- A centralized hub for discovering model context protocols
+- A centralized hub for discovering and publishing MCP servers
 - Standardized interfaces for tool integration and configs
-- Easy-to-use resources for agent development
+- Hosting service for server accessibility
-- Community-driven protocol sharing and collaboration

 ## Projects
 - Registry website: https://smithery.ai/